Contact Sales

 Typically, businesses use generalist equipment so it can be easily converted to meet different requirements.
 They’d also use it in conjunction with various batch tracking and control systems.

-Batch production is appropriate for a wide variety of businesses and products, these range from pharmaceuticals, to clothing, chemicals and food-based products.
+Batch production is appropriate for a wide variety of businesses and products, which range from pharmaceuticals-, to clothing, chemicals and food-based products.
 As a rule of thumb, if a factory or machinery can produce multiple goods on the same set of equipment, you’d use batch production.

 Bakeries also benefit from batch production as they are able to create many different baked goods using the same equipment (oven, mixing bowls and baking trays) and benefit from scaling production up or down depending on trends and demand forecasts.

-Ikea is probably one of the most well-known global brands that use batch production.
+IKEA is probably one of the most well-known global brands that uses batch production.
 The Swedish flatpack furniture giant mass produces a large volume of goods in batches, and allows for flexibility to manufacture similar items across its range according to demand.

 batch produced furniture Brands such as Ikea standardise their products with batch-produced components